Exhuming means removing human remains from the ground such as a buried body or some cremated remains.

 You can also have an urn of cremated remains exhumed from a burial plot or the crematorium grounds.

-It’s unlawful to exhume remains without the proper legal licences.
-There's also other documents needed.
+It’s unlawful to exhume remains without the proper legal licences and documents.

 Please contact us if you're a family member wanting an exhumation.
 We’ll give you advice with the paperwork.
-There's a form that you may want to download and fill in first on the GOV.UK website.
-This will help you get a licence for the removal of buried human or cremated remains.
+There's a form that you may want to download and fill in first on the GOV.UK website which will help you get a licence for the removal of buried human or cremated remains.

-There is a fee for exhuming a grave.
-Please email bereavementservices@barnsley.gov.uk.
-You can also call (01226) 206053 for more details.
+There's a fee for exhuming a grave.
+Please email us at bereavementservices@barnsley.gov.uk or call 01226 206053 for more details.

 Coroner or Ministry of Justice licences

-In certain circumstances, a coroner or the Ministry of Justice can make a request to exhume a grave.
-It would be for investigation of the buried remains.
+In certain circumstances, such as for an investigation of buried remains, a coroner or the Ministry of Justice can make a request to exhume a grave.

 If you discover human remains